CityWebConsultants/Iris/readme.md

 #### C.registerModule()

-Use this function within a module file to register a new ____ module.
+Use this function within a module file to register a new Pond module.
 This initates the module, assigns functions global to all modules and creates a configuration folder for that module in the sites directory.

 ```javascript